Projects YAML Reference#

 spec#

-The spec property is currently used for holding the required repository and optional schedulers properties.
+The spec property is currently used for holding the required repository and optional schedulers and tasks properties.

 repository#